 Nail primers will be your secret weapon to achieving a long-lasting set of nails.
 Acrylics, Gel, Nail Polish, Press-ons, Tips, you name it!
 Every type of nail set can benefit from a primer to prevent chipping, lifting, and even breakage.

-Primers and Dehydrators work to remove excess oil or moisture from the skin that could potentially disrupt the application of other products like nail polish, gel, acrylics, etc. It’s a significant step in any nail prep routine to ensure your set will last forever.
+Primers and Dehydrators work to remove excess oil or moisture from the skin that could potentially disrupt the application of other products, such as nail polish, gel, and acrylics.

-So, what are the best nail primers?
 The best nail primers will be compatible with your polish, such as gel or acrylic.
-If you also need a dehydrator to get rid of oils that affect the adhesion of polish to your nails, there are primers that double as dehydrators as well.
+If you also need a dehydrator to remove oils that affect the adhesion of polish to your nails, there are primers that also serve as dehydrators.

-Breaking or chipping a nail or having your color lift can be annoying to deal with.
+Breaking or chipping a nail or having your color lifted can be annoying to deal with.
 In most cases, ruining your nails can also be quite painful.
 However, with the proper nail preparation, you can lower the risk of these annoyances occurring.

 Choosing The Right Primer

-How do you determine what primer will suit your needs best?
+How do you determine which primer will best suit your needs?
 First, decide what problem you want to solve (like lifting) or what type of nail set you love to apply (like acrylic).
 Still feeling overwhelmed?
-We’ll explain why this is important below.

 Address Your Concern

 What problem are you looking to solve regarding your nails?
 Maybe you love to get gel nails, but you can’t understand why you have bubbles appearing on the surface.
-This can be an indicator that your nail prep routine needs an adjustment.

-Primers are made to create an even and smooth base.
-They are supposed to protect gel from shrinking or getting textured bumps.
 Let’s say you love acrylic nails; you may be dealing with your nails lifting right after a fresh set.
 What primer should you go for?

 In this scenario, it’s recommended to opt for a primer that will create a tacky or sticky surface for other acrylic products to adhere to.
-A primer that will stick to your natural nail and any additional nail products on top would be the most ideal.

-Primers can also cater to general problems and even make regular nail polish much more long-lasting.
 For example, primers can prevent premature chipping of nail color.
 They can also help prevent your nails from breaking.

 Address Your Preferred Nail Set

-If you love gel nails, there is a primer made explicitly for gel nails.
-Maybe you love acrylic nails the most – then it would make the most sense to choose a primer crafted to work with acrylic powder.
-This can offer more benefits for your nails.
+If you love gel nails, there is a primer specifically designed for them.
+Maybe you love acrylic nails the most — then it would make the most sense to choose a primer crafted to work with acrylic powder.

 This is why it’s important to purchase the correct primer for your nail service.
 Your results will be seamless, and the application will be simplified.